TL;DR - How to choose a customer messaging platform for high-volume B2C conversations?

 Cons: Primarily a website chat tool.
 Limited support for messaging apps.
 Not designed for high-volume inbound B2C operations.

-Pricing: Custom pricing.
-Entry-level plans start at ~$2,500/month for larger teams.
+Pricing: Custom pricing, with entry-level plans starting at ~$2,500/month for larger teams.

 Customer sentiment: Praised for B2B lead capture.
 Common concerns: high cost and limited applicability outside website-based B2B pipelines.